Frequently Asked Questions

 When is the Structural Integrity Reserve study (SIRS) due, and how often does my association need to complete a SIRS?

-My association has a milestone inspection due on or before December 31, 2026, do I also need to complete my SIRS?
+My association has a Milestone Inspection (MI) due on or before December 31, 2026, do I also need to complete my Structural Integrity Reserve study (SIRS)?

-An association required to complete a milestone inspection on or before December 31, 2026, may complete the SIRS simultaneously with the milestone.
-However, in no event may the SIRS be completed after December 31, 2026.
+An association required to complete a MI on or before December 31, 2026, may complete the SIRS simultaneously with the milestone.
+However, under no circumstances may the SIRS be completed after December 31, 2026.

 What does the division consider to be the date of existence of the condominium?
 Is it when the declaration of condominium is filed with clerk of court, or is it when the filing to become a condominium is approved by the division?